Elsa Lanchester: Personal life

 Lanchester married Charles Laughton in 1929.
 In 1938 she published a book about her relationship with Laughton, Charles Laughton and I. In March 1983, she released an autobiography, titled Elsa Lanchester Herself.
 In that book, she writes that she and Laughton never had children because he was homosexual.
 However, Laughton's friend and co-star Maureen O'Hara denied this was the reason for the couple's childlessness.
-She claimed Laughton had told her that the reason he and his wife never had children was because of a botched abortion Lanchester had early in her career when performing burlesque.
+She said Laughton had told her that the reason he and his wife never had children was because of a botched abortion Lanchester had early in her career when performing burlesque.
 Lanchester admitted in her autobiography that she had two abortions in her youth (one being Laughton's), but it is not clear if the second left her incapable of becoming pregnant again.
 According to biographer Charles Higham, the reason she did not have children was that she did not want any.